It’s no secret the blogosphere tends to hold financial advisors in contempt.

 There is a slew of various credentials and licenses a financial advisor may hold.
 Most individuals in the industry will accumulate all these super special abbreviations over a career, hence the alphabet soup after their name.

-None of these credentials ensures that you will receive good advice or that the holder has relevant experience.
+None of these credentials ensures that you will receive sound advice or that the holder has relevant experience.

 What About the Fiduciary Rule?

-First, a word of caution: There is some pretty heavy financial terminology here, but stick with me.
-This is one of the most important elements in choosing the very best financial advisor.
+First, a word of caution: There is some pretty hefty financial terminology here, but stick with me.
+This is one of the most critical elements in choosing the very best financial advisor.

 Simply put, a fiduciary must believe they are acting in your best financial interest.